 brew install Jamf-Concepts/tap/jamformer

-Pre-built binaries, and a .pkg installer are available from the releases page.
+Pre-built binaries and a .pkg installer are available from the releases page.

 You don't need to install Terraform separately — jamformer automatically downloads it to a temporary directory, so it won't conflict with any existing Terraform installation on your machine.
+Discovery for the Jamf Platform provider uses terraform query, which needs Terraform 1.14+; jamformer takes care of that for you.

-2. Run it against your instance
+3. Run it against your instance

 The easiest way to get started is to just run jamformer with no arguments: